Nekmo/pip-rating/docs/index.rst

-Welcome to requirements-rating's documentation!
+Welcome to pip-rating's documentation!
 ===============================================
 Check the health of your project's requirements and get a rating for each dependency.

-To **install** requirements-rating, run this command in your terminal:
+To **install** pip-rating, run this command in your terminal:

 .. code-block:: console

-    $ pip install requirements-rating
+    $ pip install pip-rating

 Contents